datastaxdevs/workshop-realtime-data-pipelines/README.md

 You will notice that the restaurant reviews are written in _two_ tables:

-- one will simply contains the latest average score for each restaurant
+- one will simply contain the latest average score for each restaurant

 ```bash
 set -a